fpsom/BH2022-Wastewater-Report/paper/paper.md

 # Introduction

-Nearly two years after the first report of SARS-CoV-2 in Wuhan, China, the COVID-19 pandemic has affected more than 485 million people.
-Wastewater surveillance has attracted extensive public attention during the SARS-CoV-2 pandemic, as a passive monitoring system to complement clinical genomic surveillance activities.
-Several methods are already in place that effectively facilitate the detection and quantification of viral RNA in wastewater samples, and concentrations in wastewater have been shown to correlate with trends in reported cases.
+Nearly two years after the initial report of SARS-CoV-2 in Wuhan, China, the COVID-19 pandemic has affected over 485 million individuals.
+Wastewater surveillance has garnered substantial attention as a passive monitoring system to complement clinical genomic surveillance activities during the SARS-CoV-2 pandemic.
+Several effective methods are now in place for detecting and quantifying viral RNA in wastewater samples, and it is evident that RNA concentrations in wastewater correlate with reported case trends.

-With exploratory projects having shown promise, it is now important to coordinate among initiatives to establish standards and build an inventory of the available software tools and services.
-This effort wil simplify the deployment of end-to-end genomic wastewater surveillance pipelines and increase the adoption of such promising monitoring methods across the wider community.
-The first step would be to identify and catalogue the relevant methodologies and bioinformatics workflows that are integral components of the lifecycle of genomic data derived from wastewater samples, combining into a coherent structure.
+Exploratory projects have demonstrated the potential of Wastewater Based Epidemiology (WBE), nevertheless it is imperative to coordinate efforts, establish standards, and create a catalog of available software tools and services.
+This coordination will streamline the deployment of end-to-end genomic wastewater surveillance pipelines and promote the adoption of these monitoring methods within the broader scientific community.
+The initial step involves identifying and cataloging the challenges of working with wastewater HTS and the pertinent methodologies and bioinformatics workflows essential for managing genomic data from wastewater samples, thus forming a coherent structure.

-The main goal of this project has been to review, collate and offer a first attempt towards integrating, standardizing and reporting different approaches that are available for genomic wastewater surveillance.
-Leveraging the collective expertise of the [ELIXIR Wastewater Surveillance Working Group](https://www.covid19dataportal.org/partners?activeTab=Working%20groups), we focussed on creating a comprehensive landscape of components (e.g. modules, tools etc) that can be effectively utilized for end-to-end genomic wastewater surveillance pipelines.
+The primary objective of this project was to systematically review, compile, and initiate the integration, standardization, and documentation of diverse approaches for genomic wastewater surveillance.
+Drawing on the expertise of the [ELIXIR Wastewater Surveillance Working Group](https://www.covid19dataportal.org/partners?activeTab=Working%20groups), our focus was to create a comprehensive framework of components, including modules and tools, to facilitate the practical implementation of end-to-end genomic wastewater surveillance pipelines.

 <!--
 # Results